methermeneus/snippets/README.md

 "st"), but right now this seems more useful.
 Also comes in double, but I probably won't use that much, since, while English has well-defined rules for fractions, it doesn't deal well with decimal numbers with fractional parts.
+* `uint32 rot[L/R] (uint32 value, uint count [, [const char* direction][char direction]])`
+Bitwise rotation, rather than regular shifting.
+Functions available include `rotL` (rotate left), `rotR` (rotate right), and `rot` (rotate and choose the direction in the parameters).
+The latter takes a final parameter that is either a char ('L' or 'l' for left and 'R' or 'r' for right) or a string (AKA, a const char*).
+Currently, this has no error checking for incorrect direction parameters, so "Left" works fine, because "eft" gets thrown away, but a typo like "rot (value, count, 'k')" will simply return the unrotated value rather than set an error.
+Your milage may vary concerning whether this is a bug or a feature.

 ## OTHER FILES:
 * `Toys` Probably anything that isn't in either snippets.cpp or split out from that if it